TheAntTeam/TheAntFarm/README.md

 > git clone https://github.com/TheAntTeam/TheAntFarm.git

-Enter the folder where there is the code, create a virtual environment and activate it:
+Enter the folder where the code is:

 > cd TheAntFarm
-> python3 -m venv ./env

-Activate the virtual environment:

-> source ./env/bin/activate
+> make

-Install all the required packages:

-> pip3 install -r requirements.txt
+This will setup the environment, compile resources, and run the application.

-It could be also necessary to install an additional library:
+In some cases, you may need to install an additional library:
 > sudo apt install libxcb-xinerama0

+To edit the [UI design](the_ant_farm.ui) you will need to install QT Designer:
+> sudo apt install qttools5-dev-tools
+> deisgner the_ant_farm.ui

+Once you've made changes to the UI or Any Resources, running 'make' will rebuild and run the application.

 ### Troubleshooting

 In some linux distribution the access to usb serial port may be denied (permission denied).